Verb + Gerund

 The players kept on being cheered by the fans. |

-| NONPROGRESSIVE VERB | PROGRESSIVE VERB | SWITCH STRATEGY |
+NONPROGRESSIVE VERB | PROGRESSIVE VERB | SWITCH STRATEGY |

-A nonprogressive verb followed by a gerund phrase sounds acceptable to a native speaker … |
+A nonprogressive verb followed by a gerund sounds acceptable to a native speaker … |

-However, a progressive verb followed by a gerund form tends to sound awkward to a native speaker. (two -ing forms togther) (CaGEL 14.5.6.1) |
+However, a progressive verb followed by a gerund form tends to sound awkward to a native speaker. (two -ing forms together) (Huddleston 14.5.6.1) |

-When possible, a native speaker will switch to an infinitive verb, a that-clause or a rephrasing after a progressive verb form. |
+When possible, a native speaker will switch to an infinitive verb, that + a clause, or a rephrasing after a progressive verb form. |

 Parents start teaching their children to swim early. |